Simeon of Moscow: Biography

 In 1340 Simeon, the eldest son of Ivan Kalita, was stationed in Nizhny Novgorod.
 Upon receiving news of his father's death, Simeon and his brothers Andrey and Ivan left for the Golden Horde to seek Uzbeg Khan's patent (yarlyk) for taking over the title of Grand Prince.
 Rivals Konstantin of Tver and Konstantin of Suzdal also paid their homage to the Khan, claiming seniority over Moscow princes.
 Simeon won the patent through bribing the Khan's retinue; princes of Tver and Suzdal had to agree to his seniority; Uzbeq also extended his benevolence to Simeon's issue.
 He was also granted the ceremonial title epi trapezes offikios (ὁ ἐπί τραπέζης ὀφφίκιος) by the Byzantine Empire, which can be loosely translated as seneschal or stolnik.

 Also in 1340, Simeon engaged in his first military standoff with Veliky Novgorod.
 Simeon claimed his right to collect taxes in the Novgorodian town of Torzhok.
 Torzhok boyars locked up Simeon's tax collectors and called for help from Novgorod.
 Simeon and metropolitan Theognostus hastily organized a coalition of princes against Novgorod, claiming that "They [Novgorodians] make war and peace with whomever they please, consulting no one.
 Novgorod regards not all Russia, and will not obey her Grand Prince", referring to Novgorod incursions into Ustyuzhna and Beloe Ozero.
 As the coalition forces approached Novgorodian lands, the people of Torzhok revolted against the boyars and sided with Muscovite troops.
-Novgorod Republic accepted the fact and ceded all taxes from Torzhok area, estimated at 1,000 roubles in silver annually, to Simeon who agreed to honor the existing civic charter.
+Novgorod Republic accepted the fact and ceded all taxes from the Torzhok area, estimated at 1000 roubles in silver annually, to Simeon who agreed to honor the existing civic charter.

 In 1341, shortly after the dismissal of the Muscovite coalition army, Algirdas (then prince of Vitebsk, allied with prince of Smolensk) besieged Mozhaysk.
 News of the death of Gediminas forced Algirdas to quit the campaign before Simeon could arrange a military response.
 Uzbeg Khan, Simeon's sovereign, died soon afterwards; his successor, Jani Beg, secured the control of the Horde through killing his brothers.
 Simeon and Theognostus had to travel to the Horde again.
 Jani Beg reassured Simeon in his rights and let him go, but kept Theognostus hostage to extort money from the church; eventually, Theognostus was released for 600 roubles.

 In 1333, Simeon married Aigusta (Anastasia), sister of Algirdas.
-After her death in 1345, Simeon married Eupraxia of Smolensk, but soon sent her back to her family, claiming that Eupraxia was cursed since wedding and "appears to be dead each night".
+After her death in 1345, Simeon married Eupraxia of Smolensk, but soon sent her back to her family, claiming that Eupraxia was cursed since the wedding and "appears to be dead each night".
 Eupraxia remarried Prince Fominsky, and Simeon married Maria of Tver; their four sons died in infancy.